lualsiv/pr-metrics/README.md

 > The first time you run Docker, you need an internet connection because it'll certainly download images from public repositories.

-Commands are listed in a Makefile so you don't have to memorize Docker commands params.
+Commands are listed in a Makefile, so you don't have to memorize Docker commands params.

 Available commands are: